isc-projects/stork/doc/install.rst

 Installation
 ************

 Stork can be installed from pre-built packages or from sources.
 The following sections describe both methods.

 Prerequisites
 =============

+``Stork Server`` and ``Stork Agent`` have been tested thoroughly on the Ubuntu 18.04 system.
+They have been tested and run on the Fedora 31 system as well.

 The ``Stork Agent`` does not require any specific dependencies to run.
 It can be run immediately after installation.

 For the ``Stork Server``, a PostgreSQL database (https://www.postgresql.org/) using at least version 11 of PostgreSQL is required.
 (The installation procedure for PostgreSQL is OS-specific and is not included here.)

 These instructions prepare a database for use with the ``Stork Server``, with the `stork` database user and `stork` password.
 Next, a database called `stork` is created and the `pgcrypto` extension is enabled in the database.

 First, connect to PostgreSQL using `psql` and the `postgres` administration user:

 .. code-block:: console